python/mypy/docs/source/command_line.rst

    stub packages were found, they are installed and then another run is performed.

+.. option:: --user

+   When used together with :option:`--install-types <mypy --install-types>`, this causes mypy to install all suggested stub packages using pip and installing them to the user's local python package install location by passing `--user` to `pip` command.

 .. option:: --junit-xml JUNIT_XML

     Causes mypy to generate a JUnit XML test result document with